kalidouBA/DICEPRO/README.md

 obtained a token from the CIBERSORTx website, you now have access to the CIBERSORTx Fractions executable and can run it following the instructions below.

+Once the configuration is complete and docker is running, you can run `SSDRnaSeq` with the token from the CIBERSORTx website `cibersortx_email` and `cibersortx_token` using the main function `SSDRnaSeq()`.